anothergreenhat/ppm-images/README.md

 # ppm-images
-Generates a ppm image of your choosing netpbm's "pnmtopng" command can be used to convert the .ppm file to a .png
+Generates a ppm image specified by command line arguments from a choice of three different variations.

+netpbm's `pnmtopng` command can be used to convert the .ppm file to a .png.
+It can be installed with `sudo apt install netpbm`

 ## Usage
 `./main <1,2,3> <colors array filename (optional)> <output filename (optional)>` Option 1 will create an image with the specifications defined by the colors array filename you input.
 See below for details.